 - Seizures (grand mal), history of—Use with caution.
 May cause side effects to become worse.

-A doctor or other trained health professional will give you or your child gadoteridol. gadoteridol is given through a needle placed in one of your veins just before you have an MRI scan.
+A doctor or other trained health professional will give you or your child gadoteridol.
+It is given through a needle placed into one of your veins just before you have an MRI scan.

-It is very important that your doctor check your or your child's progress while you are receiving gadoteridol and during the MRI scan.
-This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.
+It is very important that your doctor check your or your child's progress while you are receiving gadoteridol and during the MRI scan to make sure gadoteridol is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor or nurse right away if you or your child have burning or itching of the skin, deep bone pain in the hips or ribs, joint stiffness, a limited range of motion in the arms and legs, muscle weakness, red or dark patches on the skin of the arms or legs, or skin swelling, hardening, or tightening within the first few days or weeks after you receive gadoteridol.
 These may be symptoms of a very serious disease called nephrogenic systemic fibrosis (NSF).

-gadoteridol may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor or nurse right away if you or your child have chest pain, cold, clammy skin, confusion, dizziness, lightheadedness, a skin rash, itching, sweating, swelling of the face, tongue, and throat, or trouble breathing after you receive the medicine.
+Gadoteridol may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Check with your doctor or nurse right away if you or your child have chest pain, cold, clammy skin, confusion, dizziness, lightheadedness, a skin rash, itching, sweating, swelling of the face, tongue, and throat, or trouble breathing after receiving the medicine.